The Tea Party (band)

-The Tea Party is a Canadian rock band with industrial rock, blues, progressive rock, and Middle Eastern music influences, dubbed "Moroccan roll" by the media.
+The Tea Party is a Canadian rock band.
 Active throughout the 1990s and up until 2005, the band re-formed in 2011.
-The Tea Party released eight albums on EMI Music Canada, selling over three million records worldwide, including four double-platinum awards, one platinum and four gold albums in Canada.
+The Tea Party released eight albums on EMI Music Canada.
+The band sold over three million records worldwide, including four double-platinum awards, one platinum and four gold albums in Canada.
 Between 1996 and 2016, The Tea Party was the 35th best-selling Canadian artist in Canada.

 The Tea Party toured Canada on 21 occasions and Australia on twelve.
 In November 2002, the band toured Canada with symphony orchestras reinterpreting a decade's worth of shared songwriting.
 Breaking up in 2005 due to creative differences, the band members eventually re-united in 2011 to play several Canadian tour dates during the summer.
 The band decided to continue after the tour and has now re-formed.

 The band has since released a double live album, recorded on their 2012 tour of Australia.
 Video shot during this tour was released as a Live DVD/Blu-ray, The Tea Party: Live from Australia in 2013.
 In September 2014, The Tea Party released their album, The Ocean at the End, and the following year a deluxe version of their album, The Edges of Twilight.
-Their 2019 Black River EP is the band's first recording since 2014.
-The release kicked off a year-long celebration as the band is embarked on their 30th year together.
+In 2019, they released their EP Black River EP.

 History

 Early years (1990–1995)

 The Tea Party was formed in 1990 by Jeff Martin, Stuart Chatwood and Jeff Burrows after a marathon jam session at the Cherry Beach Rehearsal Studios in Toronto.
 Each member had previously played together during their teenage years in a number of different bands in Windsor, Ontario, where they were originally from.
 They had decided to name their new group The Tea Party after the infamous hash sessions of famous Beat generation poets Allen Ginsberg, Jack Kerouac and William Burroughs.

 The Tea Party released their eponymous debut album in 1991, distributing it through their own label Eternal Discs.
-The album drew influences from psychedelic rock and blues, and was produced by Martin; album production was something Martin would continue with for all of The Tea Party's albums, as a way of giving the band complete artistic control.
-In 1993 The Tea Party signed to EMI Music Canada and released their first major label recording, Splendor Solis.
+The album drew influences from psychedelic rock and blues, and was produced by Martin.
+Album production was something Martin would continue with for all of The Tea Party's albums; this was a way of giving the band complete artistic control.
+In 1993, The Tea Party signed to EMI Music Canada and released their first major label recording, Splendor Solis.
 The band employed open tunings and goblet drums (Dumbek) to create Indian-style sounds, something they continued to employ throughout their career, while continuing in a blues influenced style.
 In 1994 the album released in Australia, with the single "Save Me" launching the band's career in the country.
 The band gained the support of national radio station Triple J, enabling the band's first tour, with "Save Me" becoming a staple of their setlists.